 That said, it’s critical to set up reorder point notifications that take this entire lead time into effect, so you begin the replenishment process early enough to avoid stockouts.

 To put it in much simpler terms, let’s say you wait too long to shop for groceries.
 If you were supposed to buy butter over the weekend but forgot, and now you need to make cookies for a bake sale, what do you do?
-You may even start the recipe and realize you don’t have enough butter.
+You may even start the recipe and realise you don’t have enough butter.
 In this situation, you may be able to run to the store to get more, otherwise you may be out of luck for bringing something that’s freshly baked.

 Unfortunately, it’s much more complicated when it comes to raw materials, global logistics, transit that involves several parties and modes of transportation, and customer with high standards.